Sanusihassan/c-flex-sys/readme.md

 ```

 ### Take The Available Space On Breakpoint Range
-The `.available` and the `.available-each` are also available on all breakpoints.
+The `.available` and the `.available-each` classes are also available on all breakpoints.

 ```html
   <div class="flex-row">